 Yes, you can.
-Tap and hold a tile until you see the screen dim.
-When you release the tile, the Customize menu appear at the bottom of the screen.
+Right-click a tile to select it and open the Customize menu.
 You will see Name group appear above unnamed groups.
 You can give the group(s) a name and arrange the tiles within the groups to suit your needs.